+Represents a non-IRRS financial measure.
+See section L - Non-IRRS financial Measures in this document.
 Experience related items reflect the difference between actual experience during the reporting period and best estimate assumptions used in the determination of our insurance contract liabilities.

-Reported net income was \$207 million in the fourth guarter of 2017 compared to \$728 million in the fourth guarter of 2016.
-Underlying net income was \$641 million compared to \$560 million in the fourth quarter of 2016.
-Reported net income compared to the fourth quarter of 2016 reflected mainly driven by the unfavourable impact of the U.S. tax reform, the restructuring charge, and the impact from interest rates.
-Underlying net income compared to the fourth quarter of 2016 reflected the growth in our wealth businesses and favourable morbidity and mortality experience.
+Reported net income was \$580 million in the fourth guarter of 2018 compared to \$207 million in the fourth guarter of 2017.
+Underlying net income was \$718 million compared to \$641 million in the fourth quarter of 2017.
+Reported net income compared to the fourth quarter of 2017 primarily reflected the \$251 million charge in 2017 related to the enactment of the U.S. tax reform.
+The increase also reflected positive impacts from other adjustments and ACMA, partially offset by market related impacts.
+Underlying net income compared to the fourth guarter of 2017 reflected the effect of the lower income tax rate in the U.S., favourable expense experience and favourable other experience, partially offset by unfavourable mortality and morbidity experience.
+Market volatility reduced our fee income from our asset management and wealth businesses primarily due to lower asset values, offsetting business growth in our life and health insurance businesses.

-In the fourth quarter of 2017, our effective tax rates on reported net income and underlying net income were (36.7)% and 21.5%, respectively.
+In the fourth guarter of 2018, our effective income tax rates on reported net income and underlying net income were 14.5% and 16.8%, respectively.